elnazshadkami/assignment-2/README.md

 My pattern is symmetrical, so i used CAD software-the best tool for drawing precise geometric shapes-to construct my pattern.
-I extended this symmetry operation by reflecting the shape along α β δ γ axes that are  listed in Table 5555.
+I extended this symmetry operation by reflecting the shape along α β δ γ axes that are  listed in Table A.
 I realized the main pattern was created in a square, so I drew a square by this point A, B, A', B' and drew a rhombus inside the square(figure 4.3)
 Arc is drawn from A center and R= AA1/2 (figure 4.4), and reflect along slanted line(BB’) (figure 4.5), If BB' is L